Eagle LogoPEPTIDE INITIATIVE

 Safety Overview

 Exenatide is an FDA-approved GLP-1 receptor agonist with post-market safety data spanning 15+ years, though some safety concerns have emerged.
 Nausea affects 30-45% of patients, dose-dependent and typically improves within 1-2 weeks but can lead to treatment discontinuation in 5% of patients.
 Pancreatitis risk, while rare (0.1-0.2%), is increased and contraindicated in patients with history of acute pancreatitis.
-Thyroid C-cell tumor risk identified in rodent studies supports clinical vigilance in patients with personal or family history of medullary thyroid cancer (MTC) or multiple endocrine neoplasia type 2—absolute contraindication.
+Benign thyroid C-cell adenomas were seen in rats across all exenatide doses in a 104-week carcinogenicity study, but this appears only in the Nonclinical Toxicology section: the immediate-release label (Byetta) carries no boxed warning and does not contraindicate medullary thyroid cancer or MEN 2.
+That contraindication belonged to extended-release Bydureon, which no longer has a current US label.
 Acute kidney injury has been reported in 0.3-1% of patients, particularly with concurrent NSAID or ACE inhibitor use.
 Hypoglycemia risk is minimal when used as monotherapy but increases substantially when combined with insulin or sulfonylureas.

 Contraindications